 Most musicians are familiar with the natural, harmonic, and melodic minor scales as well as two additional tonic minor modes: Dorian and Phrygian… Minor key jazz tunes are rarely diatonic to just one of these scales.
 Typically, chords from several of these sources are used interchangeably.1

-An alternative approach to starting with an individual minor scale (e.g. harmonic minor) and harmonising it to derive chords is to examine minor key jazz tunes and identify how chords are being used in terms of their harmonic function.
-You can then figure out what source scales can be used to derive those chords.
-This approach takes harmonic function first and reverse engineers the related scales (the modal source) for each chord function.
+An alternative approach is to identify how chords are being used in terms of their harmonic function within the tune.
+You can then figure out what source scales can be used to derive each chord on a case by case basis.
+This approach looks at harmonic function first and reverse engineers the related scales (the modal source) for each chord function.

-For the remainder of this and other posts on the subject I’ll be looking at the Berklee approach in more detail because it stresses chord functions over scales.
-I’ll start with the tonic function.
+For the remainder of this and other posts on the subject I’ll be looking at the Berklee approach in more detail, starting with the tonic function.